France Muhammad cartoon row: What you need to know | DW | 27.10.2020

 "We know that the promoters of these campaigns say they defend Islam and the Muslims of France, we urge them to be reasonable... all the smear campaigns against France are counterproductive and create division," he said.

-France's largest trade association Medef said it supported the French government.
-President Geoffroy Roux de Bezieux told French broadcaster BFMTV: "I call on the companies to resist the blackmail and unfortunately to endure this boycott for the time being."
+France's largest trade association, Medef, also said it supported the French government.
+Association head Geoffroy Roux de Bezieux told French broadcaster BFMTV: "I call on the companies to resist the blackmail and unfortunately to endure this boycott for the time being."

 He said there were "times when we have to put principles before the opportunity to expand our business."